aimms/language-reference/advanced-language-components/units-of-measurement/associating-units-with-model-identifiers.rst

 .. rubric:: Unit-valued parameters are permitted

-When the :any:`Unit` attribute of an identifier contains references to *unit-valued* parameters (see :ref:`sec:units.unit-par`), such references will be evaluated, within the context of the ``.Unit`` suffix, to their corresponding unit expressions.
+When the Unit attribute of an identifier contains references to *unit-valued* parameters (see :ref:`sec:units.unit-par`), such references will be evaluated, within the context of the ``.Unit`` suffix, to their corresponding unit expressions.
 Thus, the ``.Unit``